 Service station design meeting, 1972

 When asked about motorway services in the 1960s, people will often talk about bold architecture and fine-dining restaurants.
 These followed the Newport Pagnell model, and Keele was actually described as "an improved Newport Pagnell".
-However, this style quickly went out of fashion, and most services since have copied the utilitarian style of Watford Gap, even if Watford Gap itself has been almost-entirely rebuilt.
-Newport Pagnell has its original building, albeit heavily extended.
+However, this style was a novelty that quickly went out of fashion, and most services since have copied the utilitarian style of Watford Gap, even if Watford Gap itself has been almost-entirely rebuilt.
+Newport Pagnell still has its original building, albeit heavily extended.

 Being a few miles from the northern end of Britain's only motorway made Watford Gap a memorable reference point.
 This, coupled with its catering being more tailored towards lorry drivers and groups of young men who made up many of the motorway users of the time, has made Watford Gap the more famous of the original two.

 While the approach used on the M1 was used again to build a significant number of the service stations in the UK, over time almost every regulation and policy has changed.
 Some of the first changes were to allow only one brand of fuel to be sold, to ban alcohol and to buy much larger sites.

 The history of the original five services is explored in more detail on their respective pages, and readers interested in this subject may also like to read about Forton, Leicester Forest East, Strensham, Keele, Charnock Richard, Knutsford and Farthing Corner.